 For several years when the Rand had value I actually indulged in brewing my own beer.
-Using a concentrate from Millers in Australia I made a ‘braggart’; a very fine beer first mentioned by Chaucer using honey instead of sugar, though it no doubt predated him by centuries and perhaps millennia.
+Using a concentrate from Millers in Australia I made a "braggart;" a very fine pint first mentioned by Chaucer using honey instead of sugar, though it no doubt predated him by centuries and perhaps millennia.

-A pressure-cooker makes the whole process much quicker; I don’t know how people manage without one, but you can use an ordinary pot, it’s just a lot more tedious and uses a good deal more of the unreliable Eskom stuff.
+A pressure-cooker makes the whole process much quicker.
+I don’t know how people manage without one, but you can use an ordinary pot; it is just a little tedious and needs a good deal more electricity.

 Make Merrylegs perry cider whenever you have access to cheap fruit or better still from your own garden.

 There are many definitions of alcoholism; the one that I adhere to, is that when your booze starts to affect your work, or your relationships, you are on the edge of a precipice.
 Out of control our favourite tipples can literally destroy our lives, particularly when combined with malnutrition, which it often is.
-And of course, every alcoholic was once a moderate drinker.
+Then you will develop Korsakoff psychosis.

-For those who love a good book, Memoirs of an Unfit Mother, by Jane Robinson of The Weakest Link fame, and the most highly paid female journalist in British history, is unputdownable.
+For those who love a good book, Memoirs of an Unfit Mother by Jane Robinson, famous for the "The Weakest Link," and the most highly paid female journalist in British history, is stunning.
 For a period in her life she was gutter-drunk by 11am.
 Her daughter was actually taken away from her for several years.
 Let us not forget it; a very bad master.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!